Joshua-Ludolf/TAMUSA-NOTEPAD-EXPERTS/README.md

 ### Additional Features:

 - **UV Package Manager Support**: See documentation from developer of this amazing python package manager - https://docs.astral.sh/uv/.
 - **Emojis**: Based on Windows 11 builtin Emojis, allow for user expressions via visuals.
+In application, under Edit tab you'll find two options for inserting emojis, one less you manually pick from all emojis (`CTRL+E` also achieves this!) and the other is a reduced list from all types of emojis.